scloud19/SECipedia/Linux/Linux Basics/linux_devices.md

   dd copies data in blocks of a fixes suze.

+  Ex: Transferring a whole FS from one disk to another
+    Extract the entire FS image from the disk with dd and transfer it to a partition on another disk of the same size

   Ex: use dd with a character device and some common options
     dd if=/dev/zero of=new_file bs=1024 count=1